demitry/az-900/UdemyAZ900.md

 You can create your own permissions and combination of them

 ### Zero-Trust Model of Security [54]

+Zero-Trust Methodology

+1 door is open? - Everything is open

+Key for the room, kitchen

+Don't assume everything behind the firefall is safe

+The old way: API, and one system can call the other, no security involved because it's all inside the house.

+The zero trust model: says "don't trust each other".
+- Azure AD
+- client secret
+- certificate

+3 main principals:
+- Verify explicitly
+- Use the least priveleged access
+- Assume breach (Imagine there is a hacker that has access to your network)

+Imagine there is a hacker that has access to your network.
+But if you do your security right, applications are talking to each other, it's encrypted, they're using a very secure model, like a client certificate for encrypting that communications.
+A hacker living on your network cannot even intercept that.

+- Use every available method to validate identity and authorization
+  - who is asking?
+  - is who the say they are

+- Just-in-Time (JIT)
+- Just enough-access (JEA)

+- Security even inside the network;
+- Encryption;
+- Segmentation of network
+- Threat detection
+- Permissions to deeper system
+- Have active thread detection
+  - Someone repeatedly tries to yse ID and password
+  - => 24 h account lock
+- Download source code or DB, or all data?
+Suspicious.

+Rules
+- Identity: Verify and secure each identity.
+- Devices: ensure compliance and health status:
+  - updated OS, (not Windows 95)
+  - Browser updates
+  - Security patches
+- Applications: appropriate in-app permissionsm monitor user actions
+- Data: data-driven protection, encrypt and restrict access
+- Infrastructure: network,
+  - robust monitoring
+  - detect attacks
+  - block and flag risky behaviour
+  - virtual networks, security groups
+  - monitoring, reporting, alerts - intelligent automations
+- Network: encrypt all communications

 ### Defense in Depth [55]
 ### Microsoft Defender for Cloud [56]
 ### Quiz 7: ## Section 9 Quiz